BrennanLagasse/BrennanLagasse/README.md

 - 👋 Hi, I’m @BrennanLagasse
-- I'm interested in computer science, data science, and machine learning
+- I'm interested in computer science, data science, quantum computing, and machine learning
 - I'm excited by data-driven, computational approaches to biology, neuroscience, robotics, and economics
 - I am studying Computer Science and Mathematics as well as Statistics and Data Science at Yale University ('26)